Semi-ampleness of NQC generalized log canonical pairs: Abstract

 \section{Abstract}

-We establish a Koll\'ar-type gluing theory for generalized log canonical pairs associated with crepant log structures and use it to prove semi-ampleness results of generalized pairs.
-As consequences, we prove the existence of flips for any generalized log canonical pair, and show that generalized log canonical singularities are Du Bois.
+We establish a Koll\'ar-type gluing theory for NQC generalized log canonical pairs and use it to prove semi-ampleness results of NQC generalized pairs.
+As consequences, we prove the existence of flips for any NQC generalized log canonical pair, and show that NQC generalized log canonical singularities are Du Bois.